SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/search-cse-records-in-sumo.md

     ```
     _index = sec_record_* srcDevice_ip=*
     ```
 * The partitions that contain Cloud SIEM Records and Signals are stored in a dedicated security data tier.
-You can’t access data in the security indexes and data in other data tiers (Continuous, Frequent, or Infrequent) in the same query.
+You can’t access data in the security indexes and data in other data tiers (Continuous, Frequent, or Infrequent) and flex in the same query.